Kichiyaki/terraform-provider-woodpecker/docs/resources/repository.md

 - `allow_deployments` (Boolean) Enables a pipeline to be started with the deploy event from a successful pipeline.
 - `allow_pull_requests` (Boolean) Enables handling webhook's pull request event.
 If disabled, then pipeline won't run for pull requests.
+- `approval_allowed_users` (Set of String) the list of users who's pipelines never require an approval
 - `cancel_previous_pipeline_events` (Set of String) Enables to cancel pending and running pipelines of the same event and context before starting the newly triggered one (push, tag, pull_request, deployment).
 - `config_file` (String) The path to the pipeline config file or folder.
-By default it is left empty which will use the following configuration resolution .woodpecker/*.yml -> .woodpecker/*.yaml -> .woodpecker.yml -> .woodpecker.yaml.
+By default, it is left empty which will use the following configuration resolution .woodpecker/*.yml -> .woodpecker/*.yaml -> .woodpecker.yml -> .woodpecker.yaml.
 - `netrc_trusted_plugins` (Set of String) Plugins that get access to netrc credentials that can be used to clone repositories from the forge or push them into the forge.
-- `require_approval` (String) Prevent malicious pipelines from exposing secrets or running harmful tasks by approving them before execution.
+- `require_approval` (String) Prevents malicious pipelines from exposing secrets or running harmful tasks by approving them before execution.
 Allowed values: forks, pull_requests, all_events
 - `timeout` (Number) after this timeout a pipeline has to finish or will be treated as timed out (in minutes)
 - `trusted` (Attributes) (see [below for nested schema](#nestedatt--trusted))
 - `visibility` (String) project visibility (public, private, internal), see [the docs](https://woodpecker-ci.org/docs/usage/project-settings#project-visibility) for more info